 Summary Comment

-A landlord should refrain from engaging in conduct that may be deemed a renoviction by providing a tenant, or tenants, with a clear and concise notice containing an offer to reserve the right to return to the rental unit when renovations are complete.
-Failure to provide the opportunity to reserve the right to return, if shown as done so in bad faith, may result in significant fines, among other things, as imposed by Order of the Landlord Tenant Board.
+A landlord should avoid conduct that may be determined as a renoviction by providing a clear and concise notice to a tenant, or tenants, consisting of an offer to return to the rental unit when renovation work is complete.
+If a landlord fails to provide such an offer, and found as done so with a bad faith illicit motive contrary to the Residential Tenancies Act, 2006, significant fines may be imposed by the Landlord Tenant Board.

 NOTE: Do not send confidential information through the web form.
 Use the web form only for your introduction.
 Learn Why?